Skip to content

 Building a Desktop App#

 This tutorial walks you through building and running an existing Jac full-stack app as a native desktop app.
-The desktop target turns your app into one jac nacompiled binary plus the OS's own web engine - no Rust toolchain, no PyInstaller, and no separate backend process.
-It builds the same cl frontend the web target produces, then compiles a native host that embeds CPython to serve that bundle and renders it in the OS-native webview (WebKitGTK on Linux, WKWebView on macOS, WebView2 on Windows).
+The desktop targets turn your app into one jac nacompiled binary plus a web engine - no Rust toolchain, no PyInstaller, and no separate backend process.
+They build the same cl frontend the web target produces, then compile a native host that embeds CPython to serve that bundle and renders it in either the OS-native webview (WebKitGTK on Linux, WKWebView on macOS, WebView2 on Windows) or Chromium Embedded Framework (CEF).

 Status